Amancio Ortega

-He is the head of the Ortega family and the second wealthiest retailer in the world.
+He is the head of the Ortega family, and the second wealthiest retailer in the world.

-Early life and education
+Early life

 The youngest of four children, Ortega was born in Busdongo de Arbas, León, Spain, to Antonio Ortega Rodríguez and Josefa Gaona Hernández from the province of Valladolid, and spent his childhood in Tolosa, Gipuzkoa.

-He left school and moved to A Coruña at the age of 14, due to the job of his father, a railway worker.
+He left school and moved to A Coruña at the age of 14, due to his father’s job as a railway worker.
 Shortly after, he found a job as a shop hand for a local shirtmaker called Gala, which still sits on the same corner in downtown A Coruña, and learned to make clothes by hand.